sarahfuchi/Data-Science/Prediction (Classification)/README.md

 ![Titanic_Project_44_2.jpg](/images/titanic/titanic17.jpg)

 ## 5.11 Model Performance with Cross-Validation (CV)
 In this section, I worked on cross valdiation (CV).
+The advantages of cross_validate function by [sklearn are](https://scikit-learn.org/stable/modules/cross_validation.html#multimetric-cross-validation):

+- It allows specifying multiple metrics for evaluation.
+- It returns a dict containing fit-times, score-times in addition to the test score.

-By using CV I was autamatically able to split and score the model multiple times, to can get an idea of how well it will perform on unseen data.
+ By using CV I was also autamatically able to split and score the model multiple times, to can get an idea of how well it will perform on unseen data.

 <a id="ch9"></a>
 # 5.12 Tune Model with Hyper-Parameters